MikeDigitize/Getting_Started_With_TDD/README.md

 # Getting Started With TDD

 Let's start with a hypothetical situation.
-A ticket has been assigned to us at a stand up.
+A ticket has been assigned to us at sprint planning.

 ## The Ticket